lfoppiano/streamlit-pdf-viewer/README.md

 - Interactive zoom controls with multiple zoom options
 - Configurable alignment of the PDF viewer within its container
 - Optional horizontal separators between PDF pages
-- Additional support showing PDF documents using the native pdf.js browser's viewer: "legacy" (with limitations, no annotations, no scrolling, etc.)
+- Version 0.0.x provides an additional "legacy" viewer using the native pdf.js browser's, with limitations including no annotations, no scrolling - this is removed from version 0.1.x.

 ## Limitations